vieee/banking_app/README.md

-# banking_app
+# Banking Application

-## Deposit, Withdraw and Make your Bank, your best friend...
+## Deposit, Withdraw money with ease and Make your Bank, your best friend...

 * Users can organize, review, and merge your contacts, create personal mailing lists.
 * Quickly send messages to groups of frequent contacts, without entering their addresses individually.